1. SAP Glossary

 3. hard shutdown

-What is hard shutdown in SAP BC-CST - Client/Server Technology?
+What is 'hard shutdown' in SAP BC-CST - Client/Server Technology?

-SAP Term: hard shutdown
+hard shutdown - Overview

 • Component: BC-CST